jsirex/chef-cookbook.noe/README.md

 Generated cookbook ships with:

-* **test/fixtures/cookbooks/** - folder where you can store you test-cookbooks
+* **test/fixtures/cookbooks/** - folder where test cookbook generated for you
 * **test/integration/default/serverspec/default_spec.rb** - sample serverspec spec test for your test-kitchen
 * **.kitchen.yml** - default settings using Vagrant with VirtualBox
 * **.kitchen.docker.yml** - additional sample configuration which can be copied to **.kitchen.local.yml**

 ### Using test-cookbooks

-Please note that you must add your test cookbook to **Berksfile** so kitchen will be able to load it:
+Please note that you must add your tests cookbook to **Berksfile** so kitchen will be able to load it.
+Test cookbook added by default:

     # Berksfile
     ....